 As Thomas Jefferson once said, “The man who reads nothing at all is better educated than the man who reads nothing but newspapers.”

 Well, today, Jefferson would add cable TV, talk radio, and Facebook to “newspapers.”
-People are under the misconception that following the daily news cycle keeps them educated, but, to the contrary, more news consumption can often make you less informed.
+People are under the misconception that following the daily news cycle keeps them educated, but, to the contrary, more news consumption can often make you less knowledgeable.
 You’re not getting more information, you’re getting more misinformation.
 Most daily news media is not interested in educating people.
 Their only interest is keeping you watching/listening so as to please their advertisers.
 And the easiest way to do that is with clickbait headlines, negativity, fear-mongering, out-group blaming, conspiracy theories, and shouting matches.
 The worst offenders for this tend to be television news shows because they are the most dependent on ratings and advertisers.
 They have to air a juicy news story every night whether there’s a story worth airing or not.

 The negative/biased news problem is not a left/right problem or a mainstream/alternative media problem.
 The negativity and bias are everywhere, just applied to different issues depending on the source.
 Really, the negative news problem applies to all news, even your friend posting on social media.

 Don’t misconstrue this as an attack on journalism.
 The free press is essential for a healthy democracy, and there are plenty of serious journalists who avoid sensationalism and do critically important investigative reporting that the public needs to be aware of.
 They should be supported and applauded.
 There are some negative stories that absolutely deserve the public’s attention.
 The real problem is the political opinion shows disguised as news.